 So, you should decide for yourself.

-Is It Worth Buying Chain Breaker Tool?
+How to Change a Bike Chain: Is It Worth Buying a Chain Breaker Tool?

 The necessity of a chain breaker tool is completely opposite from master link pliers.
 Reconnecting chains without a chain breaker tool is difficult and can result in chain damage.